-Periodically, you may need to make a correction to a wage report.
+You may need to make a correction to a wage report.
 This is done by submitting a new wage file called an amendment.
 Amending a wage report will completely replace the previous report, so make sure it includes all the employees for that quarter, not just the employees that need adjustment.

-You will need to have full access to your account before you can file an amendment; amendments are not an option with limited access.
+You must have full access to your account to file an amendment; amendments are not an option with limited access.